giesse/red-topaz-parse/README.md

 * `*` is an alias for `skip`

 * The parsing succeeds if the rules match, even if they don't consume all the input.
 To achieve the same behavior as `parse`, just add `end` to your rules appropriately.

+* `into` can take an optional type to restrict recursion into only series of that type; eg. `into block! [...]` will only match! blocks, and not parens or strings etc.

 * In addition to `collect`, there is a `object` keyword which will collect `set-word!` rules and create a `map!` (closer match to `object!` in Topaz) instead of setting the words directly